We’re having record high temperatures for December

 After 8 months of proofing architectural drawings and enduring endless county paperwork requirements and delays,

-we’ve happily (finally) started actual construction of my new studio.
+we’ve happily (finally) started actual construction of my new painting studio.

 So far we’ve accomplished de-construction, removing the attics and roof above the garage and family room,